 - to a country in the European Economic Area or that the European Commission has certified as having adequate data protection law

 - under the European Commission approved Standard Contractual Clauses Binding Corporate Rules within our group of companies

 - with your consent, to protect your vital interests, for important reasons of public interest, to perform a contract in your interests, for the defence of legal claims.

 We will always keep records of where your data has been sent out of the EU and you can have access to these records if you wish.
-We will generally keep personal data for as long as we have a lawful basis, or where that lawful basis comes to an end, for six years and three months hereafter, for the purposes of any potential litigation, subject to our Data Retention policies.
+We will generally keep personal data for as long as we have a lawful basis, or where that lawful basis comes to an end, for seven years hereafter, for the purposes of any potential litigation, subject to our Data Retention policies.
 Any data kept after this time will be pseudonymised so that you are no longer identifiable from such data.

 Charles Taylor & Co Ltd’s address is: The Minster Building, 21 Mincing Lane, London, United Kingdom, EC3R 7AG, and is registered with the ICO (registration number Z6773825, accessible here: https://ico.org.uk/ESDWebPages/Entry/Z6773825).